dainst/cilantro/docker/README.md

     docker-compose build <image-name>

 If `image-name` is blank it builds all images.

 Alternative:

 This includes the push to dockerhub.
 To build a new image or to rebuild it run the build script

-    ./build.sh <image-name> <tag>
+    ./build.sh <image-name>

-Tag defaults to stable.

-You should use your own tag for developing, e.g. the name of your feature branch.
+The script will also push the built image to Docker Hub, using the 'latest' tag.
+Additionally it will push a tag using the version string of the container which is kept in the file 'VERSION' in the container's subdirectory.
+Before building the content of the file is automatically incremented by one.

 You can append `--no-cache` option if you don't want to use your docker cache.
-This may avoid some unexpected behavior and may be considered if errors occur.

-New repositories are automatically created on dockerhub if your permissions are sufficient.
-Make sure to provide a description for them at dockerhub!